About LMLG - The London Mobile Learning Group

 Norbert Pachler

-Dr Norbert Pachler (convenor) is a Reader in Education at the Institute of Education, University of London where he is the Co-Director of the Centre for Excellence in Work-based Learning for Education Professionals.
+Dr Norbert Pachler (convenor) is Professor of Education at the Institute of Education, University of London.
 His research interests include foreign language pedagogy, teacher education and development, and new technologies in education and he has published widely in these fields.
 He is currently co-editor of the Language Learning Journal (Routledge), associate editor of the London Review of Education (Routledge) and editor of Reflecting Education (WLE Centre).

 contact Norbert Pachler